 2 For the croutons, heat 2 tablespoons oil over a medium-low heat in a medium-sized frying pan.
 Slice the pieces of bread into chunky 2cm (¾“) cubes and add to the pan with a generous sprinkle of salt.
 Fry the bread for around 3 or 4 minutes, until crispy.
 These crunchy morsels are addictive so while it’s best not to get involved and snack on them, I also highly advise it… they’re too tempting, and delicious.
 And life is too short.
 Fried salted bread.
 WHY NOT.

 3 When bread is adequately crispened, (not sure if that is even a word!), scatter on to a plate lined with paper towels and set aside for later.

 4 In the same frying pan, heat 3 tablespoons oil over a low heat and add the lemon zest, crushed garlic, and chopped chilli and gently sizzle for about 20 seconds only!
 You want to infuse the oil rather than fry the ingredients so keep a watchful eye as the garlic will burn pretty quickly.
-Turn heat off and transfer to a large bowl and set aside.
-(The zest, garlic and chilli will continue sizzling in the bowl from the oil’s residual heat so don’t over do it!)
+Transfer to a large bowl and set aside.
+(The zest, garlic and chilli will continue sizzling in the bowl from the oil’s residual heat so don’t over-do it!)

 6 If the olives aren’t already pitted, then pit them, and chop them into little pieces.
 Add to the large bowl along with the lemon juice, salt and freshly ground pepper.
 Mix it up.

 7 Wash and dry iceberg leaves and break into small pieces.
-Add them, the baby salad mix, tuna, avocado, sugar snaps, and sliced pepper to the large bowl and toss.
-Check seasoning and serve with the croutons on the side.
+Add them, the baby salad mix, canned tuna if using, avocado, sugar snaps or asparagus, and sliced pepper to the large bowl and toss everything together.
+Check seasoning, drape fresh tuna over the top if using, and serve with croutons on the side.

 8 Feast immediately!